SuperGini/fullstack-oauth2/README.md

-# Full Stack with OAuth
+# Full Stack with OAuth2

 ### About the project: